Rep. Marjorie Taylor Greene Purchases Shares of FedEx Co. (NYSE:FDX)

 FedEx Announces Dividend

 The firm also recently declared a quarterly dividend, which was paid on Tuesday, April 1st.
-Investors of record on Monday, March 10th were issued a dividend of $1.38 per share.
+Stockholders of record on Monday, March 10th were issued a dividend of $1.38 per share.
+This represents a $5.52 dividend on an annualized basis and a dividend yield of 2.66%.
 The ex-dividend date was Monday, March 10th.
-This represents a $5.52 dividend on an annualized basis and a yield of 2.82%.
-FedEx’s dividend payout ratio (DPR) is currently 34.63%.
+FedEx’s dividend payout ratio is presently 34.63%.

-Several equities research analysts recently issued reports on FDX shares.
-Deutsche Bank Aktiengesellschaft began coverage on FedEx in a research note on Friday, March 7th.
-They set a “buy” rating and a $337.00 price objective for the company.
-Bank of America cut their price objective on FedEx from $295.00 to $272.00 and set a “buy” rating for the company in a report on Friday, March 21st.
-Jefferies Financial Group raised shares of FedEx from a “hold” rating to a “buy” rating and lowered their target price for the company from $300.00 to $275.00 in a research note on Monday, March 24th.
-Barclays decreased their price target on shares of FedEx from $365.00 to $350.00 and set an “overweight” rating on the stock in a report on Friday, March 21st.
-Finally, JPMorgan Chase & Co. cut their target price on shares of FedEx from $323.00 to $280.00 and set an “overweight” rating for the company in a research report on Friday, March 21st.
-Two analysts have rated the stock with a sell rating, nine have given a hold rating, nineteen have assigned a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average target price of $300.63.
+A number of analysts have recently weighed in on the company.
+BMO Capital Markets cut their price objective on FedEx from $330.00 to $275.00 and set a “market perform” rating on the stock in a research report on Friday, March 21st.
+UBS Group dropped their price objective on shares of FedEx from $350.00 to $331.00 and set a “buy” rating on the stock in a research report on Friday, March 21st.
+Raymond James dropped their target price on FedEx from $320.00 to $290.00 and set an “outperform” rating on the stock in a report on Friday, March 21st.
+TD Cowen dropped their price target on shares of FedEx from $337.00 to $310.00 and set a “buy” rating on the stock in a research note on Friday, March 21st.
+Finally, Piper Sandler cut FedEx to a “neutral” rating in a research report on Monday, February 3rd.
+Two research analysts have rated the stock with a sell rating, nine have issued a hold rating, nineteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, FedEx presently has an average rating of “Moderate Buy” and an average price target of $300.63.

 About Representative Greene